The Guide to Kaikoura on a Budget

 Cheap Activities in Kaikoura

 While the whales, dolphins and seals may steal all the limelight in Kaikoura, there’s also an opportunity to meet some of the other animals New Zealand has become famous for – sheep!
-Point Sheep Shearing at The Point B&B offers daily sheep shearing shows for as little as NZ$15 per adult and NZ$5 per child.
+Point Sheep Shearing at The Point B&B & Campsite offers daily sheep shearing shows for a very reasonable price.
 The show takes place in a traditional New Zealand woolshed where you’ll learn about the various wool types, sheep breeds and traditional techniques and tools – some still used to this day.
 The highlights, however, are hand-feeding the majestic Drysdale Ram and even bottle-feeding the lambs, the latter available between August and January.

 While we’ll talk more about the cheap eats in Kaikoura in the below section, an activity in itself is trying the local speciality: crayfish!
 However, with meals of half a crayfish starting from NZ$25 (and can definitely get more expensive), trying this local delicacy can be rather pricey but still an activity for the “cheap” category compared to other things to do in Kaikoura.
 Try crayfish or local seafood at Nin’s Bin, Kaikoura Seafood BBQ, Coopers Catch and Cods & Crayfish.